 The decision came after spending just two nights letting the fab city wine and dine me!
 Or maybe it came earlier.
 Perhaps when I was standing on these mussel-covered rocks, overlooking the rugged blue Atlantic, watching morning joggers go by, and imagining that I could be one of them, and that this could be my morning jogging route?

 I have to say, though, that I was double-lucky this trip: Firstly, to have been in Lisbon for the Feast of Saint Anthony!
 Then, our fantastic Rick Steves’ Europe tour guide, Cristina Duarte, informed us that we would arrive in Porto on the day of their patron saint’s festivities — the Festival of Saint John!
 How lucky can a girl get?
 And if I thought the Feast of Saint Anthony was amazing, the Festival of Saint John blew me away with its quirky greatness!
-(More on that in a future blog post!)
+(More on Porto’s Festival of Saint John here!)

 Porto has often been compared to San Francisco, with its hills and bridges, its wines and trolleys, as well as comparable climates.
 But Porto has more of that Old World charm, and for now, anyway, less tourists.
 It’s “outstanding urban landscape” gives medieval Porto UNESCO World-Heritage status.